HATTER-LONG/glibc_Learnging/Doc/02_内存管理/04_Ptmalloc内存申请分析_上.md

     ........

-    // XXX It remains to be seen whether it is good to keep the widths of
+    //  It remains to be seen whether it is good to keep the widths of
-    // XXX the buckets the same or whether it should be scaled by a factor
+    //  the buckets the same or whether it should be scaled by a factor
-    // XXX of two as well.
+    //  of two as well.
     #define largebin_index_64(sz)                                                \
     (((((unsigned long) (sz)) >> 6) <= 48) ?
 48 + (((unsigned long) (sz)) >> 6) :\
     ((((unsigned long) (sz)) >> 9) <= 20) ?
 91 + (((unsigned long) (sz)) >> 9) :\